-Vimy Papers are annual studies published on a regular basis by the CDA Institute; each one addresses a critical strategic defence and security issue for Canada and Canadians.
+Vimy Papers are annual studies published on a regular basis by the CDA Institute; each one addresses a critical strategic Security & Defence issue for Canada and Canadians.

 The Strategic Outlook for Canada: Strategy and Mission After the Defence Policy Review